-Before spending any money on a project, confirm what you are eligible to spend the funding on based on the grant program.
+Before spending any money on a project, confirm what you are eligible to spend it on based on the grant program.
 Some grants are particular and may not allow for spending related to certain activities such as production/recording, or travel.

 Where do I find music grants?

 Your results will vary based on your location as some places have more funding available than others.
-Certain geographies also have pop-up grants – this is funding that isn’t consistently or regularly available.
+Certain geographies also have pop-up grants – that is funding that isn’t consistently or regularly available.

 I generally spend time doing online research before applying to grants, especially around search terms such as: